rcos/CSCI-4470-OpenSource/Syllabus.md

 The goal of this course is to provide a strong foundation in open source software development in preparation for jobs in industry or for more advanced courses.

-- Understanding of Open Source Software Tools and community
+- Understanding of Open Source Software Tools and Community
 - Understanding of Open Source Licensing.
 - Understanding of Testing, Version Control.
 - Understanding of Open Source Software Stack.